charles-l/charles-l.github.io/_posts/2015-3-18-asus-transformer-t100.markdown

 I'm no fan of Windows, but as long as I avoid software development, it's not terrible to use.
 However, I do plan on installing Linux soon.
 I just have to figure out how to get past the crazy UEFI secure boot crap.
 I have had some trouble with booting off a Linux USB, but when I figure it out, I'll put up a post on how to do it.

-When I woke up this morning and got ready for the day's classes, I noticed that the battery power was low, despite being plugged in all night.
+<strike>When I woke up this morning and got ready for the day's classes, I noticed that the battery power was low, despite being plugged in all night.
 I have yet to verify, but I believe the power adapter has burned out after only a week of use (I really hope the battery is not dead).
 If it's just the adapter, that's annoying and disappointing, but not a show stopper.
-I have loads of USB to wall socket adapters sitting at home, and will happily use one in it's place.
+I have loads of USB to wall socket adapters sitting at home, and will happily use one in it's place.</strike>

+**Update**: It turns out the wall socket I plugged into is broken and won't supply power unless the plug is held at the correct angle.
+The battery is fine.

 The other big problem is the sensor that detects when the laptop is closed.
 I would expect the computer to go into sleep mode when I lower the lid, and it does in many cases.
 However, it commonly refuses to sleep and simply leaves the screen on which drains the battery quickly.
 I don't know if it's a hardware or software issue, but I currently suspect the hardware is simply not sensitive enough.
 If you prefer to work with it as a tablet most of the time, this is no problem, but if you use it as a laptop, bear this problem in mind.